razzlemacher/ut-health-final-proj/README.md

 * __networkx__ for creating the network graph
 * __pyvis__ for visualizing and debugging the network graph

+Visit https://git-lfs.com/ and download the binary for Git Large File Storage.
+Run the binary to install the program.

+Then follow the instructions on the website above.
+E.g., for windows `git lfs install`.

+Go to your git repository directory and execute the commands so that git and lfs track the pickle files:
+1. `git lfs track "*.gpickle"`
+2. `git add .gitattributes`

 # Project Architecture
 <img src="images/system_flow.png" alt="Architecture" width="800"/>